-His story would also fall apart.
+Dr Stewart’s story would also fall apart.
+Spectacularly so.

 Lateline’s handling of that revelation, however, was even worse.

-In the original story, Lateline revealed details of a leaked report to the Northern Territory government which, viewers were told, backed the theme of Lateline’s claims – that powerful Mutitjulu men were protecting the elderly paedophile.
+In the original story, Lateline revealed details of a leaked report to the Northern Territory government which, viewers were told, backed the central theme of Lateline’s claims – that powerful Mutitjulu men were protecting the elderly paedophile.

 What Lateline declined to disclose is that the report also alleged that doctors in Mutitjulu were prescribing Viagra to the man, against the wishes of the local community.